 Anthropology is literally the study (-ology) of man (anthro-).
 It includes everything from studying culture to human evolution to languages.
 It’s pretty big picture and holistic; that’s why Yvonne loves it.

-As a permit-holding archaeologist in three provinces, Yvonne has 15 years’ experience working with oil & gas, forestry, utility, and First Nations clients.
+Since 1998, Yvonne has performed archaeology in four countries and has experience working with oil & gas, forestry, utility, First Nations, and law enforcement clients.

 Photo credit: Sarah Woodman